wil92/string-mismatch/README.md

 ## Getting started

-Example of how to use the library for see the differences between two strings:
+How to use the library and see the differences between two strings:

 ```
 var sm = require('../src/string-mismatch');